 Some of the organization’s perspectives on conservation subjects are as follows:

 - Savage Hart DOES support wildlife rehabilitation to conserve and protect native species.
-If an animal is orphaned and/or injured due to human error, it is our responsibility to rehabilitate and return that animal to their natural environment.
+If an animal is orphaned and/or injured due to human error, it is our responsibility to rehabilitate and return that animal to its natural environment.

-- Savage Hart does NOT support the exploitation of wild animals, which includes but is not limited to: entertainment, cub petting, photo sessions, and physical contact with captive wild animals (unless part of a licensed rehab program)
+- Savage Hart does NOT support the exploitation of wild animals, which includes but is not limited to: entertainment, cub petting, photo sessions, and physical contact with captive wild animals (unless part of a licensed rehab program).

 - Savage Hart does NOT support captive breeding unless part of the SSP (Species Survival Plan).
 Wild animals breed very well in their natural environment to sustain populations.